 Doris Taylor, RN BSN

-I left behind a 20-year nursing career after experiencing years of burnout.
+I walked away from a 20-year nursing career after experiencing years of burnout.

 I know what it’s like to feel trapped.